Angular Values of Nonautonomous Linear Dynamical Systems: Part II -Reduction Theory and Algorithm: Basic definitions and properties

-While the first angular value $\hat \theta_1$ describes the angle between successive unstable tangent spaces $T_{\xi_k} \cF_k^u$ on average, the average angle between successive stable tangent spaces $T_{\xi_k} \cF_k^s$ is given by the second angular value $\hat \theta_2 = 0.8432$, see Figure \ref{TangHen3}.
-This is justified by our numerical computations
+While the first angular value $\hat \theta_1$ describes the angle between successive unstable tangent spaces $T_{\xi_k} \cF_k^u$ on average, the average angle between successive stable tangent spaces $T_{\xi_k} \cF_k^s$ is given by the second angular value $\hat \theta_2 = 0.839$, see Figure \ref{TangHen3}.
+This value is found as the maximum of the following numerical computations

-Note that generally, angular values are not attained within stable respectively unstable subspaces.
-Therefore, the three-dimensional H\'enon model seems to be exceptional in this regard.
-In general, invariant subspaces (in a nonautonomous sense) in which angular values are attained, are not characterized by contracting or expanding dynamics, see Section \ref{tspace}.
+Note that generally, angular values are not achieved within stable respectively unstable subspaces.
+The three-dimensional H\'enon model seems to be exceptional in this regard.
+In general, invariant subspaces (in a nonautonomous sense) in which angular values are achieved, are not characterized by contracting or expanding dynamics; see Section \ref{tspace} and \ref{3Dparam}.